 All USSA scored events must be conducted on a homologated course and meet minimum vertical drop requirements.
+(Exception: registered courses with penalty adjustments - additional and minimum penalties).

-Non-scored USSA events must be conducted on a homologated, or certified/registered course.
-A registered course is one that does not meet the vertical drop requirements but does comply with course setting and safety regulations.
-Inspection and report are required.
+Non-scored USSA events must be conducted on a homologated course or on a registered course.
+A registered course is one that does not meet the vertical drop requirements but does comply with course setting and other regulations.
+Application, inspection and report are required for the approval process for registered courses as well as for homologated courses.

 All FIS-homologated trails are automatically accepted as meeting USSA course approval standards specific to discipline provided that reinspections are current.
-Events run on these courses must meet the minimum standards in order to be scored in the USSA seed list.

-USSA schedule agreements cannot be executed in the absence of a FIS or USSA homologation, or USSA registration/certification, for that course and discipline.
+USSA schedule agreements are not to be executed in the absence of a FIS or USSA homologation, or USSA registration, for that course and discipline, subject to waiver for courses for which homologation applications have been submitted.